lucas4tech/lucas4tech/README.md

 Full Stack Software Developer
 -----------------------------

-I'm a 21 years old developer.
-I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.
+I'm a 21 year old developer.
+I love coding and figuring out how to solve deep problems using cutting-edge technology.
+My main focus is front-end and back-end development, making applications that impact users' lives.

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [web4dev.lucas@outlook.com](mailto:web4dev.lucas@outlook.com)